KleistLab/PrEP_Truvada/README.md

-# Model-based predictions of protective HIV PrEP levels in cisgender women
+# Model-based predictions of protective HIV PrEP levels

-> This repo includes the code utilized for analyzing the prophylactic efficacy of Truvada on cisgender women, as detailed in the paper with the DOI: 10.21203/rs.3.rs-2772765/v1.
+>This repository contains the code used to analyze the prophylactic efficacy of Truvada in cisgender women and men who have sex with men (MSM).
+It supports two analytical strategies: the top-down and bottom-up approaches, both described in detail in the associated paper (DOI: 10.21203/rs.3.rs-2772765/v1
+).
 >
-> The codes available here allow for the reproduction of both the top-down and bottom-up analyses as presented in the paper.
+>The code provided enables full reproduction of the top-down and bottom-up analyses presented in that paper.

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/) [![DOI](https://zenodo.org/badge/616463573.svg)](https://zenodo.org/badge/latestdoi/616463573)